wen-haox/ats-qwenai/prd.md

 - Code runs as a non-root user.
 - Root filesystem is read-only where feasible.
 - Writable area is temporary and isolated.
+- Container is not privileged.
+- Docker socket and host paths are not mounted.
+- Backend secrets and cloud credentials are not present in the sandbox environment.
+- Unnecessary Linux capabilities are dropped.
 - CPU, memory, PID, disk, and wall-clock limits are enforced.
 - Build, test, or smoke-test commands are executed.
 - Logs and outcomes are captured and persisted.